Articles

 22 October 2023

 Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the causative agent of coronavirus disease 2019 (COVID-19), has had a significant impact on healthcare systems and economies worldwide.
 The emergence of new viral strains represents a major challenge in the development of effective antiviral agents.
 The spike protein of SARS-CoV-2 interacts with ACE2 on the cell surface, facilitating viral attachment and entry.
 Spike protein also promotes ACE2 degradation, but the molecular mechanisms are not fully determined.
-In ...read more
+In this study, Dr. Ming Liu et al from our laboratory showed that the spike-ACE2 complex is endocytosed and degraded via autophagy, in a manner that depends on clathrin-mediated endocytosis and PAK1-mediated cytoskeleton rearrangement.
+Importantly, through collaboration with ...read more

 Nature Cardiovascular Research: MCM8-mediated mitophagy protects vascular health in response to nitric oxide signaling